sean00002/QBiC-SELEX/README.md

 # QBIC-SELEX: Quantitative, Bias-Corrected Modeling of Variant Effects on Transcription Factor Binding

-A Python script for predicting how genetic variants affect transcription factor binding using QBIC models.
-This tool can handle single models or batch processing of multiple models, with optional statistical testing.
+A Python script for predicting how genetic variants affect transcription factor binding using QBIC-SELEX models.
+Supports single model and batch processing with optional statistical testing.

 ## Quick Start